-The Norwegian supply industry includes more than 1 250 companies supplying goods and services for all stages of the value chain, including seismic and engineering services and drilling rig equipment; valves, nuts and hoses for the shipyard industry; and advanced offshore supply and service vessels and subsea technology.
+The Norwegian supply industry includes more than 1 100 companies supplying goods and services in all stages of the value chain, including seismic and engineering services and drilling rig equipment; valves, nuts and hoses for the shipyard industry; and advanced offshore supply and service vessels and subsea technology.

 The specialised, technologically advanced supply industry has developed a knowledge base that is also useful for other sectors.
 There are many examples of technology that was originally developed for the petroleum industry and is now being used in very different fields.